Chris Von Erich: Death and legacy

-On September 12, 1991, at about 9 P.M., Chris was found by his brother Kevin and mother outside of their family farm in Edom, suffering from a self-inflicted 9mm gunshot wound to the head.
+On September 12, 1991, at about 9 p.m., Chris was found by his brother Kevin and mother outside of their family farm in Edom, suffering from a self-inflicted 9mm gunshot wound to the head.
 According to Kevin, Chris came to him in the middle of the night, wanting back a videocassette recorder (VCR) Kevin borrowed from him.
 After noticing Chris sitting alone on top of a hill, Kevin went out and talked with him, where he revealed his suicidal tendencies concerning his condition (he had broken his arm earlier that month).
-After Kevin pleaded with him not to harm himself, Chris reassured him he wouldn't, but after Kevin left, he shot himself in the head.
-He was hospitalized at the East Texas Medical Center, shortly after 10 P.M., where he died 20 minutes after arriving, at age 21.
-Toxicology reports also revealed cocaine and Valium were in his system at the time of his death.
+After Kevin pleaded with him not to harm himself, Chris reassured him he would not, but after Kevin left, he shot himself in the head.
+He was hospitalized at East Texas Medical Center in Tyler shortly after 10 p.m., where he died 20 minutes after arriving, at age 21.
+Toxicology reports revealed cocaine and Valium were in his system at the time of his death.
 Kevin had talked to Chris earlier that day about 100–150 yards north of their home where an apparent suicide note had been left.
-His interment was located at Grove Hill Memorial Park in Dallas.

-Chris's life story was combined with his brother Mike for the movie The Iron Claw.
+His interment was at Grove Hill Memorial Park in Dallas.
+Chris' life story was combined with that of his brother Mike for the movie The Iron Claw (in which only Mike was mentioned by name).